4paradigm/OpenMLDBSQLEmulator/README.md

 If you want to create tables without redundant indexes, you can use `genddl` to generate ddl from the query SQL.

-Note that method `genDDL` in openmldb jdbc does not support multiple databases yet, so we can't use this method to parse SQLs that have multiple dbs.
+Note that method `genDDL` in `openmldb-jdbc` does not support multiple databases yet, so we can't use this method to parse SQLs that have multiple dbs.

 - Example1
 ```